derekli66/SomeNotesAboutProgrammingOn_iOS/README.md

 - Wraps **Cpp class** in **Objective-C class** if we want to carry the **Cpp class** around the whole project.
 Make memory management as simple as possible.
 - When setting a property in Objective-C, always think carefully when to use, atomic, nonatomic, strong, weak, copy, assign.
 - Are we using mutable container in a multi-threading circumstance?
 How to avoid it or how to protect our resource?
+- **Don't let Copy and Paste be your coding habit!.
+Write each line of code by typing on your keyboard!**
+- Get rid of code smell before you smell it.